Chair Pad Sling

 Lifting from a Bed

-- With the Patient lying in the middle of a bed, log roll them to place the Chair Pad Sling under them.
+- With the patient lying in the centre of the bed, log roll them to position the Chair Pad Sling underneath.

-- The Patient should end up laying in the middle of the Sling.
-The small pieces of black tape at the top and bottom of the Sling indicate the middle, to help with positioning.
+- The patient should be centred on the sling.
+The small pieces of black tape at the top and bottom indicate the middle for positioning.

-- The top edge of the Sling should be near the Patient’s shoulders or head, depending on their height.
+- The top edge of the sling should sit near the patient’s shoulders or head, depending on height.

-- Once the Sling is in place, attach the shoulder and thigh webbing to the hoist hooks.
+- Once positioned, attach the shoulder and thigh webbing to the hoist hooks.

 Lowering into a Wheelchair

-- A Carer should use the grey soft padded Pull Back Handles sewn to the sides to pull the Patient’s bottom to the back of the seat as they are being lowered into the chair.
+- Use the grey soft padded pull-back handles on the sides to guide the patient’s bottom to the back of the chair during lowering.

-- The bottom edge of the Chair Pad Sling should end up near the front of the seat.
+- The bottom edge of the sling should finish near the front of the seat.

-- Fold the top of the Sling over the back of the wheelchair.
+- Fold the top of the sling over the wheelchair backrest.

-- Attach the Pull Back Handles and shoulder webbing to the press studs on the back of the Sling so it is not hanging down and does not get tangled in the wheels.
+- Attach the pull-back handles and shoulder webbing to the press studs on the back of the sling to prevent tangling in wheels.

-- Tuck the thigh webbing in next to the Patient’s thighs.
+- Tuck the thigh webbing in alongside the patient’s legs.

 WHAT IS THIS PRODUCT MADE FROM?